ls-julien-deruere/ls-julien-deruere/README.md

 [//]: # (It’s really easy to lose track of what skills you’re learning, and usually when I reflect on this I realize I learned a lot more than I thought and also notice things that I’m not learning that I wish I was.)

+    I worked as a developper almost all my carreer, it was 2 years before LS that I started to learn K8s/GCP and ops environment.
+    At LS I had to get a K8s advanced level, on top of all the GKE related features.

+    In infra-sre, the main used language was Golang, I went from zero to hero, now being very fluent and having a good vision of the Golang environment (tooling, deployment, etc)

 ### Outside of work

 [//]: # (It’s also often useful to track accomplishments outside of work, like:)